 Saffire's 20 luxuriously appointed suites have views of the Hazards Mountains, crystal blue waters and white sandy beaches.
 Deluxe Suites have an open plan bedroom and living area, courtyard and a private deck with outdoor seating.
 Luxury Suites have a larger indoor living space and the deck has an outdoor lounge.
-For the ultimate in space, the Premium Suite has a vast living and bedroom area, dining room, kitchen and private courtyard with plunge pool.
-All suites have LCD TV and Blu-ray player, Wi-Fi, CD/DVDs, iPods, en-suite with double shower and bathtub.
+For the ultimate in space, the Private Pavilon has a vast living and bedroom area, dining room, kitchen and private courtyard with plunge pool.
+All suites have an LCD screen TV and Blu-ray DVD player, Geneva iPod music system, Wi-Fi, en-suite with double shower and bathtub.

 Children are very welcome at Saffire and there are plenty of activities they can get involved with (although some have age and/or height restrictions).
 Children will enjoy the fishing, nature walks, wii games, children's games and DVD selections as well as mountain bikes, cooking classes and getting out and about on boats.
 The chef will happily cater for children's meals.